emfcamp/badge-2024-documentation/docs/tildagon-apps/simple_tildagon_blocks.md

 ## What is Tildagon Blockly?

 Not programmed before or not familiar with Python?
 This is a great place to start!
-You can use a blocks based programming environment (similar to MIT Scratch).
+You can use a block-based programming environment (similar to MIT Scratch).
 ![Tildagon Blockly](../images/simple_tildagon_workshop/tildagon-blockly.jpg){: style="width:400px;height: auto;margin:auto;display:block;" }

 - Connect badge - This needs to be run first, to connect up to your badge so it's ready to copy programs over to.